naa986/simple-youtube-embed/simple-youtube-embed/readme.txt

 === Simple YouTube Embed ===
 Contributors: naa986
 Donate link: https://noorsplugin.com/
-Tags: youtube, YouTube embed, youtube player, youtube playlist, youtube widget Requires at least: 3.0
+Tags: youtube, video, embed, lazy load, performance Requires at least: 3.0
 Tested up to: 5.5
-Stable tag: 1.0.7
+Stable tag: 1.0.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed YouTube video in WordPress beautifully.
+Embed YouTube videos in WordPress with lazy loading beautifully.
 Embed YouTube video with a URL or shortcode and customize the player using this YouTube embed plugin.

 == Description ==

-[Simple YouTube Embed](https://noorsplugin.com/simple-youtube-embed-plugin/) plugin is the easiest way to embed YouTube videos in WordPress.
+[Simple YouTube Embed](https://noorsplugin.com/simple-youtube-embed-plugin/) plugin is the easiest way to embed YouTube videos in WordPress with native lazy loading support.
 This plugin extends the default YouTube embed with advanced player parameters.

-= Requirements =

-* A self-hosted website running on [WordPress hosting](https://noorsplugin.com/how-to-choose-the-right-wordpress-hosting/)
+Simple YouTube Embed allows you to lazy load your videos by using the native lazy loading mechanism supported in your browser (The same mechanism that WordPress uses to lazy load images).

+Unlike other YouTube plugins, It doesn't replace your on-page video embed code with JavaScript/HTML code.
+Loading a video with JavaScript doesn't provide any video SEO benefit as a search engine crawler will only see some code instead of the actual video object.

+Simple YouTube Embed is easy to use because there is no setting to configure.
+It uses the oEmbed API so your videos will be responsive and provide all the benefits that core WordPress YouTube embed has to offer.
+YouTube videos on your website will continue to work even if you choose to deactivate the plugin.

 = Features =

+* Embed YouTube videos with lazy loading.
+* Improve your website performance and Google PageSpeed score.
-* Pretty YouTube video embed
+* Pretty YouTube video embed.
-* Responsive and mobile friendly
+* Responsive and mobile friendly.
+* Proper YouTube video embed with no additional JavaScript code
+* No setting to configure.
+Install, activate and start using it.
+* No YouTube API key needed.
-* Automatically play a video
+* Automatically play a video.
-* Enable/Disable display of suggested videos when the video finishes
+* Enable/Disable display of suggested videos when the video finishes.
-* Enable/Disable player controls
+* Enable/Disable player controls.
-* Enable/Disable video information
+* Enable/Disable video information.
-* Enable/Disable fullscreen
+* Enable/Disable fullscreen.

 = Simple YouTube Embed Usage =